San Antonio Spurs: Logo and uniforms

 At times throughout the season, the Spurs wear a jersey that says "Los Spurs" on the front, in recognition of Latino fans both at home and across the US and Latin America.
 The Spurs (located in a city with a large Hispanic population) were one of the first NBA teams to wear these branded jerseys.
 In 2014, the jerseys were sleeved.
 These events are called "Noches Latinas", first launched during the 2006–07 NBA season, part of a Hispanic marketing campaign known as "éne-bé-a".
 Six teams in the NBA participate in these events.
 The Spurs have had the most players from Latin America and are one of only three NBA teams who have had at least five players on their rosters who originate from Latin America and Spain (if one includes Puerto Rico as part of Latin America, although it is a U.S. territory), the others being the Memphis Grizzlies and the Portland Trail Blazers.

 The switch to Nike as the uniform provider in 2017 eliminated the "home" and "away" uniform designations.
 The Spurs' black "Icon", silver "Statement" and white "Association" uniform remained identical to the previous set save for the manufacturer's logo and switch from Eurostile to custom block lettering on the team name.
 They also continued to wear their camouflage-style uniforms as part of the "City" edition.
 However, the Spurs retired their camouflage-style "City" uniforms prior to the 2020–21 season in favor of a design influenced by the team's 1989–2002 "Fiesta" era.
+This design was brought back in the 2025–26 season after the NBA chose to revisit past "City" uniform designs for that season.
 The Spurs reprised the "Fiesta" theme for the 2021–22 season, but mixed in a few elements from previous uniforms.
 The shorts featured turquoise diamonds in homage to the George Gervin-era uniforms, and the logo on the left leg honored the Dallas Chaparrals.
 In 2022, the Spurs replaced their silver "Statement" uniforms with a black one, but with silver letters, a new "SATX" wordmark, a new "Texas spur" alternate logo, and grayscale patterns inspired from traditional serapes and saddle blankets.
-Also during the season, the Spurs wore a turquiose "City" uniform with elements based on the uniforms worn in the 1996 NBA All-Star Game.
+Also during the season, the Spurs wore a turquoise "City" uniform with elements based on the uniforms worn in the 1996 NBA All-Star Game.
+The "City" uniform in the 2023–24 season paid homage to Hemisfair '68, featuring a white base, tan and orange stripes.
+Also featured is a psychedelic-style "San Antonio" wordmark in brown along with neon light-inspired numbers in sand, white and brown accents.
+The Hemisfair-themed design, albeit in light blue, was reused for the 2024–25 "City" uniform.

+In the 2025–26 season, the Spurs released a new "Statement" uniform, returning to a silver base but with a block "San Antonio" on the chest.
+This marked the first time since the 1988–89 season that the city name was featured on a core Spurs uniform.